Craigside

 No analysis available

-A listing explicitly indicates the property is leasehold until 2046.
-No later expiry or extension is mentioned in the provided remarks, so 2046 is used.
+A listing explicitly notes the property is leasehold until 2046.
+No later expiry or extension is mentioned in the remarks, so 2046 is used.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.